 “I have dreamed of opening a dress shop for many years and once I found the right spot, I was thrilled,” Swaja said.

-The Elegant Edge offers prom and pageant dresses, featuring designer Sherry Hill, a label known for its popularity with young TV and film stars and a leading pageant gown line.
+The Elegant Edge offers prom and pageant dresses, featuring designer Sherri Hill, a label known for its popularity with young TV and film stars and a leading pageant gown line.
 The business will be managed by Swaja and her daughter, Montana, who is attending college for fashion merchandising.
 The two have had additional help from Parker Duesterhoeft on store design, fashion trends and social media.
 The shop is open Friday through Sunday during the months of January through April, and by appointment at other times.

 “I want to provide individual personal support to young women shopping for a prom or pageant dress and give them a special experience,” Swaja said.